ankitects/anki-manual/browsing.md

 apart.
 For instance, if you have five cards and you want to move 3, 4, and 5 between 1 and 2, selecting this setting would cause the cards to end up in the order 1, 3, 4, 5, 2.
-By contrast, if you turn this option off, 2 and 3 will get the same position number (and it will thus be random which one comes up first).
+By contrast, if you turn this option off, 1 and 2 will get the same position number (and it will thus be unpredictable which of the cards with the same number comes up first).

 _Change Note Type_ allows you to convert the selected notes from one type to another.
 For example, imagine you have a Russian note type and a